 10. DON’T: Forget about your Marriage.

-Your marriage was a large stepping stone in your life that was once important to you.
-Perhaps you created children together.
-Even though you are now looking to dissolve your union, your marriage was something that for better or worse shaped you.
+Your marriage was a huge part of your life and was once extremely important to you.
+Perhaps you created children together, started a business together, or helped each other achieve your dreams in other ways.
+Even though you are now looking to dissolve your union, your marriage was something that shaped you both, for better or worse.
 If your marriage was good, remember the good times and learn from them.
 If it was mostly bad, take it as a teaching tool for knowing exactly what you require from a relationship in the future.
 Your desires, expectations, and wants are largely based on your experience in your marriage.

 About the Author: Rachel Pace is a relationship expert with years of experience in training and helping couples.
 She has helped countless individuals and organizations around the world, offering effective and efficient solutions for healthy and successful relationships.
 Her mission is to provide inspiration, support, and empowerment to everyone on their journey to a great marriage.
 She is a featured writer for Marriage.com, a reliable resource to support healthy, happy marriages.